We Are Christ’s Church.

-We are a Presbyterian Church within the Presbyterian Church in America (PCA).
-The Bible teaches that Christ is the head of His church (Ephesians 1:22-23), and he vests His power in the local church (Matthew 16:18-19) where it is exercised by the elders (Acts 15:2; Titus 1:5-9).
-We also believe that Christ connects the local church to other churches through councils of elders, such as Presbyteries and General Assemblies, which serve many beneficial purposes to include answering questions of Biblical doctrine (Acts 15:1-35), ordaining pastors (1 Timothy 4:14), and coordination of missionary work (Acts 21:17-26).
+We are a Presbyterian church within the Presbyterian Church in America (PCA).
+The Bible teaches that Christ is the head of His church (Ephesians 1:22-23), and He vests His authority in the local church (Matthew 16:18-19) where it is exercised by the elders (Acts 15:2; Titus 1:5-9).

 - The Apostles’ Creed (developed during the 2nd through 4th Centuries)